🔍

 Frequently Asked Questions

-Inconsistent defect coding happens when different facilities, departments, or quality inspectors use their own terminology and classification schemes.
-One facility codes a weld failure as 'WLD-001' while another codes the identical problem as 'ASM-015'.
-This fragmentation is dangerous because it masks recurring quality problems.
-When the same defect is coded five different ways, you can't see that it's trending upward.
-Your Pareto analysis becomes meaningless—you can't identify the 'vital few' defects causing 80% of your quality problems.
-For regulated manufacturers (automotive, medical devices, aerospace), inconsistent coding violates ISO 9001 and IATF 16949 requirements for systematic quality improvement.
-A Defect Code Intelligence system solves this by enforcing a unified, standardized defect taxonomy across all facilities and inspectors, making patterns visible and actionable.
+One facility codes weld failure 'WLD-001,' another codes identical problem 'ASM-015.'
+Same defect, two codes.
+When the same problem is coded five different ways, you can't see it's trending upward.
+Your Pareto analysis becomes meaningless—you can't identify vital few problems causing 80% of defects.
+Regulated manufacturers (automotive, medical devices, aerospace) violate ISO 9001 and IATF 16949 requirements for systematic quality improvement.
+A standardized defect taxonomy across all facilities makes patterns visible and actionable.

-How does standardized defect classification improve root cause analysis?
+How does standardized coding improve root cause analysis?

-What is AI-assisted defect classification, and why is it better than manual coding?
+What is AI-assisted classification and why is it better?

-AI-assisted defect classification uses natural language processing to analyze a quality inspector's free-form description of a defect and recommend the most likely standardized classifications.
-When an inspector logs 'Surface has visible scratches and blue discoloration,' the system parses this description and suggests: 'Surface Finish → Appearance Defect (92% confidence), Surface Finish → Scratches (87% confidence), Material → Contamination (64% confidence).'
-The inspector can confirm the AI recommendation or select an alternative, but the system has guided the classification to ensure consistency.
-This reduces human error and coding variation—the same defect gets coded the same way every time, regardless of which inspector finds it.
-Over time, the AI learns from accepted classifications and becomes more accurate.
-The result: higher consistency, less miscoding, and cleaner defect data that reveals true patterns instead of coding artifacts.
+Inspector logs 'Surface has visible scratches and blue discoloration.'
+AI parses description and recommends 'Surface Finish → Appearance (92% confidence), Scratches (87%), Contamination (64%).'
+Inspector confirms or selects alternative.
+System has guided classification to ensure consistency.
+Reduces human error—same defect gets same code every time regardless of which inspector finds it.
+AI learns from accepted classifications and improves over time.
+Result: higher consistency, less miscoding, clean data that reveals true patterns instead of coding artifacts.

-How does defect linking across facilities help multi-site manufacturers?
+How does cross-facility defect linking help multi-site manufacturers?

-What regulatory compliance benefits does standardized defect coding provide?
+What regulatory compliance benefits does standardized coding provide?

-How much can standardized defect management reduce manufacturing costs?
+How much can standardized defect management reduce costs?

 Deployment Model